EricomSoftwareLtd/Shield/Shield-Service-Changelog.md

 - New Labels for Policy Access: Allow/Deny (SHIELD-9655)
 - Suspected Sites (URL) Detection in Allow mode (SHIELD-9832)
-- Automatically Add User Location on Google URLs (google.com/youtube.com) (SHIELD-9702)
+- New Access Option: 'Allow no SSL Bump'
-- Notes: gmail is not supported yet, May require to clean browser cache
+- Limitation: 'Anti virus' is not supported in 'Allow [no ssl bump]' (SHIELD-9906)

 ### Enhancements